ferrarijh/full-stack-reacdtive/README.md

-# Full Stack Reactive Application
+# Full Stack Reactive Project
-Full stack reactive app with React, Rxjs, Spring WebFlux, MongoDB.
+Full stack reactive project with apps implementing React, Rxjs, Spring WebFlux, MongoDB.
 Pixabay API key is required to fetch initial data from the API and push it to MongoDB.
+The project consists of React application and Spring application.
+Additionally, MongoDB is required to run full simulation.

 ## Demo